fnc12/sqlite_orm/README.md

                                                    default_value("name_placeholder"))));
 ```

 Too easy isn't it?
-You do not have to specify mapped type expllicitly - it is deduced from your member pointers you pass during making a column (for example: `&User::id`).
+You do not have to specify mapped type explicitly - it is deduced from your member pointers you pass during making a column (for example: `&User::id`).
 To create a column you have to pass two arguments at least: its name in the table and your mapped class member pointer.
 You can also add extra arguments to tell your storage about column's constraints like ~~`not_null`~~ (deduced from type), `primary_key`, `autoincrement`, `default_value` or `unique`(order isn't important).

 If your datamodel classes have private or protected members to map to sqlite then you can make a storage with setter and getter functions.
 More info in the [example](https://github.com/fnc12/sqlite_orm/blob/master/examples/private_class_members.cpp).